 The Counseling Center is available to students who need assistance with academic decisions, academic advisement, career exploration, vocational testing, personal problems, veteran’s counseling, and transfer counseling.
 Consultations with professionally-trained staff members provide students with an opportunity to discuss all concerns with the assurance of confidentiality.
 Members of the Counseling Center teach ST-100 and ST-101 courses (Introduction to College Life) during the academic year.
 Information about special programs and workshops is available on the Counseling Center’s web site.

-Four Year College Transfer
+Senior College Transfer

 The goal of this office is to provide outreach to all students who are about to graduate or otherwise leave Queensborough Community College; especially those who are contemplating transferring to other institutions of higher learning.
 For example, there may be a student who wants to continue their education at another two-year institution; or may wish to transfer to a four-year college (CUNY, SUNY, out of state public institutions or private institutions).
 Finally, they may be looking for a school with an appropriate career related curriculum.

 The Head Start program at Queensborough provides child care for children of Queensborough students.
 The center is open Monday through Friday 7:30 a.m. to 5 p.m.
 Children must be toilet trained and between three and five years of age to be eligible for placement.
 Contact the program director for additional eligibility information.